Skip to content

 Vary by class.
 Common ones across antidepressants include nausea, headache, sleep changes, sexual side effects, and a temporary increase in anxiety in the first weeks.
 Most settle.
 New or worsening suicidal thoughts in the first weeks of starting any antidepressant, especially in younger people, are a reason to call a prescriber the same day.

-What this glossary entry is not
+What this glossary entry isn't

 Related terms